cambiotraining/hpc-intro-sanger/README.md

 The website is built automatically on the `gh-pages` branch when a new push is sent to the repository.
 See below for how to build and preview the site locally.

+`.Rproj` and `.code-workspace` files are provided, if you want to open the folder in RStudio or VS Code, respectively.

 ### Text Boxes